NCommander/dnscatcher/docs/technical_overview.md

 At the time of client enlistment, the CA signed KSK's PEM certificate is sent to the client, and shows the encoded fields within the cert which include the organization, issuer, city, state, and country, plus the CN for the DNSCatcher domain.
 DNSCatcher automatically publishes CERT records so the chain can easily be downloaded for verification and to help avoid misissuance.

 **NOTE:** CAA records are NOT checked for S/MIME certificates per the BR as of writing.
 If this changes or a similar mechanism is implemented, it will be added to DNSCatcher ASAP.
+CAA records shall be added however for standard TLS issuance.

 As DNSCatcher clients validate this key through OCSP and/or CRLs, certificate authorities can revoke misissued keys if one is fraudantly obtained from a certificate authority, reducing risk, and increasing the strength of attributation and accountability.